Ashu104/Supplychain_project/README.md

 In some cases, your customers are not shipped by the closest distribution centre, which impacts your freight costs.

-### Your Distribution Network
-- 2 plants producing products with infinite capacity *Note: we’ll see later how we can improve this assumption easily*
-- 2 distribution centres that receive finished goods from the two plants and deliver them to the final customers *Note: We will consider that these warehouses operate X-Docking to avoid considering the concept of stock capacity in our model
-200 stores (delivery points)*

-### Question
-Which Plant i and Distribution n should I choose to produce and deliver 100 units to Store p at the lowest cost?

 ## Code
 In this repository, you will find all the code used to explain the concepts presented in the article.